About This Chapter

 - Grammar, rules, and importance of email etiquette

 - Turning passive voice into active voice and strategies for writing in active voice

 - Rules and usage for single quotation marks

 - Knowing when to use 'an' vs. 'a'

 - Applications of 'i before e except after c'

 - Differences and rules for whom vs. who

 1. Capitalization Rules for Headlines & Titles

-In this lesson you will learn rules for using capital and lower-case letters in titles.
-We will discuss Title Case and look at examples of words that should and should not be capitalized in a title.
+In this lesson we'll discuss the rules for using capital and lowercase letters in titles.
+We'll also talk about title case and look at some examples of words that should and should not be capitalized in a title.